 EDFL 625 Technology in the Classroom II

-One hour.
+1 hour.
 Format: classroom centered.
-Focus on learning and applying advanced educational technology in the classroom emphasizing one or more software programs as assigned.
+Focus on learning and applying advanced educational technology in the classroom, including Internet, CD ROM and/or laser disk interactive programs, and video productions.
 May be repeated.
+No prerequisite required.